exercism/v3/languages/python/exercises/concept/loops/.docs/introduction.md

 ## Breaking from loops

-Where you have a large set of objects that you want to loop through and you dont want to go through all the objects in the loop but rather go through a certain number of desired objects and then stop the execution, then `break` comes to the rescue.
+Where you have a large set of objects that you want to loop through but would like to stop the loop execution when a certain condition is met, the `break` statement comes to the rescue.

-When you want to break from an iterable loop on any condition, you can use the `break` statement

 ```python
 list_of_items = [1, 2, 3, 4, 5, 6, 7, 8]